taye/interact.js/README.md

 Now that the element has been made interactable, when it is clicked on or touched and then dragged, an action is determined depending on the input type and position of the event over the element.
-InteractEvents are then fired as the mouse/touch moves around the page until it is finally released or the window loses focus.
+InteractEvents are then fired as the pointer moves around the page until it is finally released or the window loses focus.

 When a sequence of user actions results in an InteractEvent, that event type is